A world away from Royal Caribbean's 'biggest', 'first fors', and razzle-dazzlers, we joined their Vision of The Seas' Mediterranean cruise.

 Popular Cruise Excursion: City Tour

-We docked under a rising sun, painting the buildings in Ajaccio's harbour a lovely light.
+In Ajaccio, we docked under a rising sun, painting the buildings in Ajaccio's harbour a lovely light.
 This, the capital of Corsica, the Imperial City and all things Emperor Napoleon Bonaparte.
 He makes history on this island.
 Some of this history we uncovered via the forty-five-minute tour aboard the window-free Le Petit Train.
 It starts outside Place Foch, a ten-minute walk from the cruise port.
 The rest we discovered via paths most travelled.

 Now conversations involving Napoleon Bonaparte are not ones I've previously found myself entwined in, but Ajaccio will give you bragging rights should that happen.
 Visiting Maison Bonaparte, his birthplace now national museum (go long before midday), Ajaccio Cathedral, his church of baptism and La Grotte Napoleon, his place of meditation.